Linux Logical Volume Manager (LVM) on Software RAIDNovember 2002

 It's not magic

-- Stop using the filesystem, shut down any databases that need to
+- Stop using the filesystem, shut down any databases that need to be shutdown etc.

 - Create the snapshot